 What is predatory lending?

-Predatory lending is any tactic a lender uses to trick a borrower into unfair and often illegal terms.
+Predatory lending is any unethical tactic a lender uses to trick a borrower into unfair and often illegal terms.
 Borrowers with bad credit or low income are often targeted most.
 In other words, people who might not be able to qualify for a loan from a bank or credit union.
 But even the most creditworthy customers can fall victim if they aren’t careful.

 It’s important to note that, more often than not, the loans themselves aren’t predatory, even if they come with unfavorable terms.
 Instead, it’s the fact that the lender misled the borrower that makes it a predatory situation.

-8 common examples of predatory lending
+8 common predatory lending practices

 Here are some of the common ways predatory lenders attempt to take advantage borrowers: